nextauthjs/next-auth/www/docs/getting-started/client.md

 ## SessionProvider

 Using the supplied `<SessionProvider>` allows instances of `useSession()` to share the session object across components, by using [React Context](https://reactjs.org/docs/context.html) under the hood.
-It also takes care of keeping the session updated and synced between tabs/windows.
+It also takes care of keeping the session updated and synced between tabs/windows by default.

 ```jsx title="pages/_app.js"
 import { SessionProvider } from "next-auth/react"